Associated Materials

 Episcopal Relief & Development and its partners work to prevent and respond to violence against women and girls by equipping faith and community leaders to transform harmful norms and connect survivors of violence to services, support, and justice.
 Faith leaders are trained and equipped to speak out against violence and in support of rights for women and girls and to act as agents of change by facilitating dialogue in their communities.

-Applying a behavioral lens can help strengthen such programming by encouraging individuals to act as agents of change against violence and by shifting community-level norms and behaviors.
+Applying a behavioral lens can help to strengthen such programming by encouraging individuals to act as agents of change against violence and by shifting community-level norms and behaviors.

 Our Approach